yejy53/RealGen/README.md

 The dataset is located in `/RealGen/flow_grpo/dataset/realgen`.
 The training set contains short prompts and their rewritten long captions covering multiple topics, such as people, animals, and architecture.
 ### 5. Evaluation
 The inference and evaluation processes are realized according to the code in `/RealGen/eval`.

+## 🤗 Acknowledgement
+This repo is based on [Flow GRPO](https://github.com/yifan123/flow_grpo).
+We thank the authors for their valuable contributions to the AlGC community.

 ## 📕 BibTeX